Tech-at-DU/d3-tutorial/09-bars/readme.md

 Now you get 12 ticks.
 D3 seems to round this depending on the range.
 Try a few different values and see what happens.

 You can also control the width of the ticks.
-These are the little lines along the axis.
+"Ticks" are the little lines along the axis that show up at each value.

 ```JS
 const leftAxis = d3.axisLeft(yscale)